liamcrismani/raspi-database/blog.md

 These goals are very similar to the original remit, but 7 months has passed, and I think I have the time and skillset to make it happened this time.

 # Process
-TODO
-- [] Transfer steps to readme
-- [ ] Rewrite with consistent language

 ## Install WSL

 I learned how to do this [here](https://learn.microsoft.com/en-us/windows/wsl/install)